 Instructions

-• On a large cutting board, dice up mushrooms, white onion and garlic cloves and set aside in bowls.
+• On a large cutting board, dice up mushrooms, white onion and garlic cloves and set aside in small bowls.

 showing sliced vegetables in bowls